ampreeT/SourceCoop/README.md

 - sm_coop_enabled - Sets if coop is enabled on coop maps
 - sm_coop_team - Sets which team to use in TDM mode.
 Valid values are [marines] or [scientist].
 Setting anything else will not manage teams.
 - sm_coop_respawntime - Sets player respawn time in seconds.
 (This can only be used for making respawn times quicker, not longer)
-- sm_coop_wait_period - The max number of seconds to wait since first player spawned in to start the map.
+- sm_coop_start_wait_period - The max number of seconds to wait since first player spawned in to start the map.
 The timer is skipped when all players enter the game.
 - sm_coop_end_wait_period - The max number of seconds to wait since first player triggered a changelevel.
 The timer speed increases each time a new player finishes the level.
 - sm_coop_end_wait_factor - Controls how much the number of finished players increases the changelevel timer speed.
 1.0 means full, 0 means none (timer will run full length).